ericssonxiao/LeetCode-Practices/README.md

 # LeetCode-Practices
-I'm going to learn python3 and golang, use LeetCode question to practice it.
+I'm going to use python3 and golang to approach the LeetCode coding problem and to solve it.